Beef Saltimbocca alla Romana

 1. Step 1:

-Prepare the ingredients.
-To prepare a Roman saltimbocca from beef, we will need: veal or beef pulp; smoked bacon or prosciutto (or Parma ham); fresh sage; butter; dry white wine; ground black pepper and salt.
+Gather your ingredients.
+For beef saltimbocca alla romana you'll need: veal or beef; dry-cured bacon or prosciutto (or Parma ham); fresh sage; butter; dry white wine; and salt and ground black pepper.

 2. Step 2: